People Power Revolution: Aquino assassination

 Despite threats from First Lady Imelda Marcos, Ninoy Aquino was determined to return home, saying that "the Filipino is worth dying for".
 After failing to apply for a passport in Washington and New York, Ninoy got two passports with the help of Rashid Lucman – one bearing his real name, and the other with the alias Marcial Bonifacio.
 (Note: The first name Marcial refers to martial law, and the last name Bonifacio alludes to Fort Bonifacio, where Ninoy was imprisoned.)

-On August 21, 1983, after three years, Aquino was murdered by the military, as he disembarked from a China Airlines plane at Manila International Airport (later renamed in Aquino's honor).
+On August 21, 1983, after three years in exile, Aquino was assassinated (likely by Marcos) as he disembarked from a China Airlines plane at Manila International Airport (later renamed in Aquino's honor).
 His assassination shocked and outraged most Filipinos, who had lost confidence in the Marcoses.
 The event led to more suspicions about the government, triggering non-cooperation among Filipinos that eventually led to outright civil disobedience.
-It also shook the Marcos Administration, which was by then deteriorating due in part to Marcos's blatant illness (turned out to be the fatal lupus erythematosus).
+It also shook the Marcos administration, which was by then deteriorating due in part to Marcos's blatant illness (which turned out to be the fatal lupus erythematosus).

 In 1984, Marcos appointed a commission, first led by Chief Justice Enrique Fernando and later Corazon Agrava, to launch an investigation into Aquino's assassination.
 Despite the commission's conclusions, Cardinal Jaime Sin, the Archbishop of Manila, declined an offer to join the commission and rejected the government's views on the assassination.